microsoft/DesktopBridgeToUWP-Samples/Samples/StoreSample/README.md

   * [Visual Studio 15](https://www.visualstudio.com/visual-studio-pre-release-downloads/)

 ## Using the Code
-This sample is meant to illustrate how it is possible to make Windows 10 API calls such as those found in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace from a non-universal application (Win32 Windows Forms or Classic Desktop WPF).
+This sample is meant to illustrate how it is possible to make Windows 10 API calls such as those found in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace from an application using the [Desktop Bridge](https://developer.microsoft.com/en-us/windows/bridges/desktop) (Win32 Windows Forms or Classic Desktop WPF).
 While this sample application can be associated with a Store app and run as-is it is much more interesting to go through the steps of preparing your app to call UWP APIs by integrating the purchase dialog from this sample into your application.
-This is accomplished by completing the following tasks first:
+The following preparatory tasks are needed whether you wish to integrate the sample code into your own application or use it as a standalone sample.

   * [Convert your existing app](https://msdn.microsoft.com/windows/uwp/porting/desktop-to-uwp-root)
   * [Register as an app developer](https://developer.microsoft.com/store/register)